Bagdad, Florida

 Bagdad is a census-designated place (CDP) in Santa Rosa County, Florida, United States.
-The population was 1,490 at the 2000 census.
-It is part of the Pensacola–Ferry Pass–Brent Metropolitan Statistical Area.
+The population was 4,467 at the 2020 census, up from 3,761 at the 2010 census.
+It is part of the Pensacola–Ferry Pass–Brent, Florida Metropolitan Statistical Area.

 History

-Bagdad had its start in 1840 when a settler established a sawmill there.
-The community was named after Baghdad, Iraq.
+Bagdad had its start in 1840, when a settler established a sawmill there.
 A post office called Bagdad has been in operation since 1887.